-The proposed variation would promote consistency with international provisions, by including a new permission in the Code for the addition of steviol glycosides to FSMP.
+The approved draft variation will promote consistency with international provisions, by including a new permission in the Code for the addition of steviol glycosides to FSMP.
 Complete alignment with international regulations would not be possible, as definitions for product categories vary and because of the outcome of FSANZ's safety and dietary exposure assessment for 'other FSMP'.

-the desirability of an efficient and internationally competitive food industry
+• the desirability of an efficient and internationally competitive food industry

-If the draft variation is approved, the effect of the proposed amendments to the Code would be to allow FSMP imported into Australia and New Zealand to contain steviol glycosides.
+The effect of the proposed amendments to the Code will be to allow FSMP imported into Australia and New Zealand to contain steviol glycosides.
 As above, complete alignment is not achieved with the MPL provisions in Codex and in place under EU Regulations.
 If FSMP are imported from a EU member state, and the actual use level of the steviol glycosides is at or below the MPL proposed under this application, trade would be facilitated.

-In this way, Australia and New Zealand would remain competitive with other international markets.
+In this way, Australia and New Zealand will remain competitive with other international markets.

-· the promotion of fair trading in food
+• the promotion of fair trading in food